GirumSe/iCog-Internship-Tasks/Semantic_Search/readme.md

 To mitigate these challenges, several techniques are employed:

-#### **1. Approximate Nearest Neighbor (ANN) Search Algorithms**
+#### **1. Approximate Nearest Neighbor ([ANN](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://www.activeloop.ai/resources/glossary/approximate-nearest-neighbors-ann/&ved=2ahUKEwjYsaGyzKeIAxU3UaQEHW-NKO4QFnoECCEQAw&usg=AOvVaw07aqDUCib3WEgRs-hmyrLw)) Search Algorithms**

 ANN search algorithms are designed to find approximate rather than exact nearest neighbors, which significantly reduces computational complexity and speeds up the search process.
 Some popular ANN techniques include:

-- **Locality-Sensitive Hashing (LSH)**: This method hashes high-dimensional vectors into buckets such that similar vectors are likely to be hashed into the same bucket.
+- **Locality-Sensitive Hashing ([LSH](https://www.pinecone.io/learn/series/faiss/locality-sensitive-hashing/))**: This method hashes high-dimensional vectors into buckets such that similar vectors are likely to be hashed into the same bucket.
 By only comparing vectors within the same bucket, LSH reduces the number of comparisons required.

-- **Hierarchical Navigable Small World (HNSW)**: This algorithm constructs a graph-based structure where nodes are connected based on their similarity.
+- **Hierarchical Navigable Small World ([HNSW](https://www.pinecone.io/learn/series/faiss/hnsw/))**: This algorithm constructs a graph-based structure where nodes are connected based on their similarity.
 It navigates through this graph to find approximate nearest neighbors efficiently.

-- **Annoy (Approximate Nearest Neighbors Oh Yeah)**: Developed by Spotify, Annoy builds a forest of random projection trees to quickly find approximate nearest neighbors.
+- **Approximate Nearest Neighbors Oh Yeah ([Annoy](https://sds-aau.github.io/M3Port19/portfolio/ann/))**: Developed by Spotify, Annoy builds a forest of random projection trees to quickly find approximate nearest neighbors.

 #### **2. Dimensionality Reduction**

 Dimensionality reduction techniques are used to reduce the number of dimensions in the vector space while preserving the essential semantic information.
 This reduction helps in speeding up similarity calculations.
 Common techniques include:

-- **Principal Component Analysis (PCA)**: PCA reduces the dimensionality of the vector space by projecting vectors onto a lower-dimensional subspace that captures the most variance.
+- **Principal Component Analysis ([PCA](https://builtin.com/data-science/step-step-explanation-principal-component-analysis))**: PCA reduces the dimensionality of the vector space by projecting vectors onto a lower-dimensional subspace that captures the most variance.

-- **t-Distributed Stochastic Neighbor Embedding (t-SNE)**: t-SNE is often used for visualizing high-dimensional data by mapping it to a lower-dimensional space, which can also facilitate faster similarity calculations.
+- **t-Distributed Stochastic Neighbor Embedding ([t-SNE](https://medium.com/@sachinsoni600517/mastering-t-sne-t-distributed-stochastic-neighbor-embedding-0e365ee898ea))**: t-SNE is often used for visualizing high-dimensional data by mapping it to a lower-dimensional space, which can also facilitate faster similarity calculations.

-- **Uniform Manifold Approximation and Projection (UMAP)**: UMAP is a more recent technique that balances preserving local and global structure in the data while reducing dimensionality.
+- **Uniform Manifold Approximation and Projection ([UMAP](https://www.geeksforgeeks.org/umap-uniform-manifold-approximation-and-projection/))**: UMAP is a more recent technique that balances preserving local and global structure in the data while reducing dimensionality.

 #### **3. Indexing Structures**